A fun little demo to distract me from the upcoming exams.

 would be interesting to draw contours around areas, that are at a certain elevation, like the contour lines

-you see in maps.
+commonly seen in geographical maps.
 The marching squares algorithm gives us an easy way to do that, and here's how:

 First, let's create some data to draw contours around.